Capital subsidies for building affordable housing developments

 In the LIHTC program, for example, the “eligible basis” used to calculate the tax credit allocation for a project generally must be reduced by any additional federal subsidies the project receives.
 For this reason, it is advisable to structure gap financing for tax credit projects that comes from HOME funds or other federal sources as a loan rather than a grant.
 While structured as a below-market loan, payment is typically deferred such that this assistance more closely resembles grant assistance.
 (Following changes to the LIHTC program made as part of the Housing and Economic Recovery Act of 2008, direct or indirect federal loans issued at below-market interest rates are no longer classified as federal subsidies.
 See guidance from the Office of the Comptroller of the Currency for more details.)
 Developers will be concerned about the eligible activities associated with each layer of funding, as well as the timing of various payments to the property owner or “draws” during the construction period.

 Local jurisdictions can help to streamline the process of securing capital subsidies by creating a uniform application that allows project sponsors to apply for multiple sources of funding at the same time.
 This approach may initially require greater administrative coordination, but can help to ensure that the necessary funding is lined up and allow projects to proceed on schedule.
+Smaller jurisdictions may benefit from regional collaboration in order to share the administrative burden of a uniform capital subsidy application process.

 In many cases, the terms under which capital subsidies can be used will depend on the source of the subsidy.
 For example, Low-Income Housing Tax Credit equity may only be used to support rental housing that meets federal income requirements, as well as other criteria established by issuing agencies in their Qualified Allocation Plans.
 Federal HOME funds can be used to build or rehabilitate housing for rent or homeownership, subject to rent and maximum purchase-price limits as well as caps on the amount of per-unit subsidy that may be provided and minimum time periods during which affordability must be assured.
 Many communities also set similar requirements and parameters for awards from a local housing trust fund.